 Espinosa also said the city will continue to ramp up its emergency-preparedness efforts.
 He said he intends to help local neighborhood associations recruit block captains who would take charge during emergencies.
 He also said Palo Alto will once again hold a citywide emergency drill -- a sequel to the Quakeville drill the city conducted in 2010.

 "We are of course seen as leaders in this area, but the magnitude of problems we're facing could be overwhelming," Espinosa said.

 "The pain and grief of even one suicide is unbearable," Espinosa said.
-"We feel lost, frustrated and powerless.
-We want to help, but we don't know how."
+"We feel lost, frustrated, and powerless.
+We want to help but we don't know how."

-Espinosa highlighted Project Safety Net, a broad program aimed at promoting youth well-being and educating people about suicide prevention.
+The topic took on a sense of urgency over the past two years in Palo Alto after a string of teenage suicides on the Caltrain tracks.
+The community responded by starting Project Safety Net, a broad program aimed at promoting youth well-being and educating people about suicide prevention.